TomHerman11/memory-pairs-game/README.md

 This project was made as part of my objective to improve my Vue.js skills.

-[Vuetify](https://vuetifyjs.com/) is used in this project in order to enhance the UI and its contributaion is noticeable.
+[Vuetify](https://vuetifyjs.com/) is used in this project in order to enhance the UI and its contribution is noticeable.

 ## Live Application:
 Deployed at: [https://tomherman11.github.io/memory-pairs-game/](https://tomherman11.github.io/memory-pairs-game/)